Conference schedule

 President's Welcome Reception

-Join your fellow conference participants for this fun and engaging reception.
+Join your colleagues for this fun and engaging reception.
 This is an opportunity to mingle, enjoy light appetizers and hosted bar, and make plans for your conference experience.
 Dinner on your own.

 Wednesday, June 19